19 Nov 2021

 The was also launched in early 2021 to support tenants in unlocking new growth opportunities with a truly omnichannel retail experience.
 Through the Frasers eStore, shoppers can browse and purchase products from tenants across all 13 malls with greater convenience and flexibility, creating a frictionless retail experience for both shoppers and tenants.

-“In spite of the challenging year, we have successfully managed change in these unprecedented times.
-We have continued to support our people and community through various initiatives, and it is heartening to see that our efforts have been recognised,” said Yuan Chun Kew, Head of Projects, Sustainability & Safety at Frasers Property Retail.
+Despite the challenging year, we have successfully managed change in these unprecedented times.
+We have continued to support our people and community through various initiatives, and it is heartening to see that our efforts have been recognised.